education.vic.gov.au

 Ventilation

-Schools are strongly encouraged to maximise fresh air flow into all indoor spaces.
+Schools are encouraged to maximise fresh air flow into all indoor spaces.
 Ensuring adequate ventilation is one of the most effective measures to keep schools safe.
 The most effective strategies for using ventilation to improve indoor air quality will vary depending on the room and the equipment available to the school.
-If inclement weather does not permit open windows and doors all day, consider opening them intermittently for short durations, for example for 10 minutes every hour.
+A common strategy is opening windows and doors to allow air flow.
+If inclement weather does not permit open windows and doors all day, consider opening them intermittently for short durations, for example, for 10 minutes every hour.

 Schools are strongly encouraged to fix windows that are designed to be opened but do not open, through their general maintenance processes.
 This should be funded by a school’s Student Resource Package maintenance funding.

 In some instances, schools are required to balance the requirement to bring in outside air with the risk of students absconding from their learning spaces.
 Schools are encouraged to consider and implement solutions such as installing fly screens for windows, mesh security doors for doorways, and indoor safety gates.
-Speak to your regional provision and planning manager for further advice and assistance on window maintenance.
+Schools can speak to their regional provision and planning manager for further advice and assistance on window maintenance.

 Air purifiers complement ventilation methods by removing infectious particles from the air.
 They do not replace other ventilation methods.
 Air purifiers filter existing air within a space and do not bring in outside air.

-Air purifiers should be used alongside open windows and doors and with mechanical ventilation in operation.
-Additionally, schools are strongly encouraged to use air purifiers if it is not possible to keep doors and windows open all day (for example, due to inclement weather).
+Air purifiers can be used alongside open windows and doors and with mechanical ventilation in operation.
+Additionally, schools are encouraged to use air purifiers if it is not possible to keep doors and windows open all day (for example, due to inclement weather).

 Definitions